tomii926/ae_vae/README.md

   --nepoch NEPOCH       which epoch model to use for anomaly detection --nz NZ               size of the latent z vector --vae                 choose vae model
-  --no-kl               KL divergence is not used in determining the threshold.
-  --kl                  Only KL divergence is used when determining threshold.
   -t THRESHOLD, --threshold THRESHOLD
                         threshold
   -g GPU_NUM, --gpu-num GPU_NUM